 He is also a big fan of custard pie.

-Keeping it simple!
+Remember, keep it simple!

-Keeping it simple!
+Remember, keep it simple!

-I hope you get to make this Plum Custard soon and remember to keep it simple.
+I hope you get to make this Plum Custard soon, and remember to keep it simple.
 Enjoy!

-I hope you get to make this Plum Custard soon and remember to keep it simple.
+I hope you get to make this Plum Custard soon, and remember to keep it simple.
 Enjoy!

 Simple Baked Plum Custard